tylerhou/site-old/content/posts/binary-search-with-confidence.md

 </div>

 Let's consider the same array, except we label each element with a color---red or green.
-Green elements are those less than 6, and red elements are those greater than or equal to 6.
+Color elements with value strictly less than 6 green, and elements with value greater than or equal to 6 red.

 <div class="array">